exasol/websocket-api/WebsocketAPIv1.md

 Currently a native Python driver using this WebSocket API has been implemented.
-By that you don't need any pyodbc bridge anymore, but can connect your Python directly with EXASOL.
+By that you don't need any pyodbc bridge anymore, but can connect your Python directly with Exasol.
 PyODBC is not ideal due to the need for an ODBC driver manager and certain restrictions in data type conversions.